Utilities

 qi rfprofile

 This utility takes a B1+ (transmit field inhomogeneity) map, and reads an excitation slab profile from stdin.
-The two are multiplied together along the slab direction (assumed to be Z), to produce a relative flip-angle or B1 map.
+The two are multiplied together along the slab direction (default Z), to produce a relative flip-angle or B1 map.

 Example Command Line